Theo Colborn: Academic career

-In 1981 she graduated from Western State College of Colorado, Gunnison, with an M.A. in Science in fresh-water ecology.
+In 1981, she graduated from Western State College of Colorado, Gunnison, with an M.A. in Science in freshwater ecology.
 In 1985, Colborn received a Fellowship from the Office of Technology Assessment, U.S. Congress.
-From there, in 1987, she joined the Conservation Foundation to provide scientific guidance for the 1990 book, Great Lakes, Great Legacy?, in collaboration with the Institute for Research and Public Policy, Ottawa, Canada at the request of the Canada/US International Joint Commission.
+From there, in 1987, she joined the Conservation Foundation to provide scientific guidance for the 1990 book, Great Lakes, Great Legacy? in collaboration with the Institute for Research and Public Policy, Ottawa, Canada.

 In 1985, at age 58 and as a grandmother, Colborn earned a PhD at the University of Wisconsin–Madison in Zoology (distributed minors in epidemiology, toxicology, and water chemistry).

-She established and directed the Wildlife and Contaminants Program at World Wildlife Fund, US.
+In 1993, she established and directed the Wildlife and Contaminants Program at World Wildlife Fund, US.
 She also held a chair for three years, starting in 1990, with the W. Alton Jones Foundation.

 In 1991, as a fellow of the W. Alton Jones Foundation, she brought a group of 21 scientists with diverse backgrounds together, to attend the first of a series of conferences at Racine, Wisconsin, that became known simply as "Wingspread", about the effects of human exposure to hormone-disrupting chemicals examined in the environment.

 In 1993, she was given a three-year Pew Fellows Award.

 Colborn served on numerous advisory panels, including the U.S. Environmental Protection Agency Science Advisory Board, the Ecosystem Health Committee of the International Joint Commission of the United States and Canada, the Science Management Committee of the Toxic Substances Research Initiative of Canada, the U.S. EPA Endocrine Disruptor Screening and Testing Advisory Committee, and the EPA Endocrine Disruption Methods and Validation Subcommittee.
 She published and lectured extensively on the consequences of prenatal exposure to synthetic chemicals by the developing embryo and fetus in wildlife, laboratory animals, and humans.